 Water level is a combination of many factors that can occur over different temporal and spatial scales.
-Longer-term water level increases may be due to sea level changes, and/or annual or decadal anomalies such as El Nino/La Nina or the Pacific Decadal Oscillation.
+Longer-term water level increases may be due to sea level changes, and/or annual or decadal anomalies such as El Niño/La Niña or the Pacific Decadal Oscillation.
 Shorter-term effects on nearshore still water level are astronomic tide, storm surge (which includes wind setup and localized increase due to low pressure), and wave setup.
 Wave runup can be added to the still water level in areas where inundation along the shoreline or overtopping of a structure is a concern.

 The impact of storm surge and water level anomalies can be captured by evaluating the annual exceedance probability (AEP) levels relative to the MSL datum, as shown in Figure 9.
-As shown, the 2% AEP or 50-year return period water elevation at Pago Pago Harbor American Samoa is approximately 2.89 ft (0.88 m) relative to MSL.
+As shown, the 2% AEP or 50-year return period water elevation at Pago Pago Harbor American Samoa is approximately 2.89 ft (0.88 m) relative to MSL (2019).
+For comparison, the July 2022 "king tide" event had elevated water levels up to 2.5 ft MSL (2019).
 Based on the location of the tide gauge in a protected harbor area, the extreme water level does not include the contributions of ponding or wave setup that would be experienced in an open coast fringing reef environment such as that fronting Ofu Airport.
 However, it is appropriate to use as the offshore boundary condition in the numerical wave model, with the total design water level comprised of astronomical tides, storm surge, and RSLC.
 The EurOtop equations for runup and overtopping used in Section 6 implicitly include wave setup, therefore there is no need to add on an additional water level increase for wave setup when calculating overtopping discharges using the EurOtop equations.